Reckfullies1/LocalChat/README.md

  - **Format** - The format of the messages in chat including colors([https://wiki.ess3.net/mc/](https://dev.bukkit.org/linkout?remoteUrl=https%253a%252f%252fwiki.ess3.net%252fmc%252f)), name/message placeholders(<name> and <message> respectively), and any other special formatting
  - **Radius** - Radius **(in blocks)**  away from the sending player that other players will see the message, setting this to 0 or lower will consider the command as global/infinite radius.

-**Planned Features**
--   Custom permissions specified per-command in the config - should be very easy

 If you see anything to improve/add just make a pull request/issue.

 ![Screenshot](https://i.imgur.com/pPCZAAY.png)